csmberkeley/csm-61a/STYLE.md

 ### Punctuation
 - Oxford comma: use it in all cases.
 - Use hyphens (-), en (–) dashes, and em dashes (—) as appropriate.
 Do not insert spaces around dashes.
-Do not use spaced hyphens such as in *I like Python - just not as a product language.* In LaTeX:
+Do not use spaced hyphens such as in *I like Python - just not as a language.* In LaTeX:
     - hyphens are typeset with one dash: `-`
     - en dashes are typeset with two dashes: `--`
     - em dashes are typeset with three dashes: `---`